ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     $ which omero
     /Projects/omero/code/openmicroscopy/dist/bin/omero

-6. Activate the Virtualenv enviornment that we created earlier in the "Requirements" section::
+6. Activate the Virtualenv environment that we created earlier in the "Requirements" section::

     $ source ~/Virtual/Omero/bin/activate